SolaceProducts/terraform-provider-solacebroker/docs/resources/virtual_hostname.md

 ---

 # solacebroker_virtual_hostname (Resource)

+> This resource is not supported in production by Solace in this version.

 A Virtual Hostname is a provisioned object on a message broker that contains a Virtual Hostname to Message VPN mapping.